 Today’s mobile phones include customizable alarm clocks.
 Set multiple alarms to remind an older adult of different things.

-Some mobile phones, like the RAZ Memory Cell Phone, are specifically designed to be easy for someone with dementia to use and can be used for much longer into the disease.
+Some mobile phones, such as the RAZ Memory Cell Phone, are designed to be easy for someone with dementia to use and can be used for much longer into the disease.

-These specialty phones allow someone with dementia to be more independent and stay connected for longer.
+These specialized phones enable people with dementia to be more independent and stay connected longer.

 Motion sensors